-With diabetes you will be more sensitive to dehydration so always drink plenty of fluids when in a hot climate.
+With diabetes, you will be more sensitive to dehydration so always drink plenty of fluids when in a hot climate.
 If you do not drink enough when outdoors in a hot climate your insulin will be absorbed more slowly.
 Later, when you drink properly, more insulin will be absorbed and you are at risk of having severe hypoglycaemia.
 Bottled water from a reputable company with the seal intact is the best source to keep hydrated.
-You may need to contact your diabetes team to clarify any issues on insulin absorption, sites, exercise and temperature prior to travelling.
+You may need to contact your diabetes team to clarify any issues with insulin absorption, sites, exercise and temperature prior to travelling.

-NB – paying the extra cost for air conditioning may be beneficial to help prevent night time glucose fluctuations.
+NB – paying the extra cost for air conditioning may be beneficial to help prevent nighttime glucose fluctuations.

 Footcare is another important issue to keep in mind when travelling abroad.
-Consider if in a hot climate, you may be wearing summer shoes.
+Consider if, in a hot climate, you may be wearing summer shoes.
 Ensure shoes have been broken in prior to departure.
 Never walk in your bare feet especially on hot sand as if you have sensory neuropathy (reduced feeling in your feet), you may not be aware of the true temperature of the sand and could burn yourself without realising it.
-There may be shells and broken glass on the beach and by wearing footwear it avoids accidental injury.
-Also, ensure your feet are protected from the sun, by applying sun block.
+There may be shells and broken glass on the beach and wearing footwear it avoids accidental injury.
+Also, ensure your feet are protected from the sun, by applying sunblock.
 Again, if neuropathy is present, you may not feel sunburn until blisters develop.

 - It is a good idea to have a few phrases in the local language for example, I have diabetes, please give me something sweet, and please call a doctor.